senchalabs/docs-i18n/guides/mvc_dependencies/README.md

         profiles: ['Phone', 'Tablet']
     });

-These 5 configuration options are convenient ways to load the types of files that applications usually consist of - models, views, controllers, stores and profiles.
+These five configuration options are convenient ways to load the types of files that applications usually consist of - models, views, controllers, stores, and profiles.
 Specifying these configurations means your application will automatically load the following files:

 * app/view/Login.js
 * app/model/User.js